Julien Cosmao: Battle of Trafalgar

 At the Battle of Trafalgar, Pluton was part of the reconnaissance squadron created by Villeneuve and commanded by Spanish Admiral Gravina.
 She followed the French ship Fougueux in the line of battle, in the rear.
 When Admiral Collingwood attacked, Pluton opened fire on HMS Royal Sovereign, then manoeuvered in order to block HMS Mars, damaged her with artillery fire and attempted to board and seize her.
 However, the arrival of HMS Tonnant in her stern forced her to turn.
-She engaged HMS Belleisle, already damaged by the fire of Fougueux; again another English ship, HMS Polyphemus, forced her to disengage.
+She engaged HMS Belleisle, already damaged by the fire of Fougueux; another British ship, HMS Polyphemus, forced her to disengage.
 She then helped the surrounded Spanish ship Principe de Asturias of Gravina, and succeeded in freeing her.

 However, at this point, the battle was already lost for the French.
 At sunset, five French ships (Pluton, Héros, Neptune, Indomptable and Argonaute and six Spanish ships tried to return to Cádiz, under dying Admiral Gravina.
 On 23 October, Cosmao, as one of the most senior officers present, jointly took command of the squadron with Spanish Commodore Enrique MacDonell, and set back to sea with five ships: Pluton, Héros, Neptune, San Francisco de Asis, and Rayo.
 Cosmao later tried to claim sole credit for the sortie but this is not correct as both MacDonell and Cosmao both had Commodore pennants raised.
-He managed to retake Neptuno and Santa Ana, as well as to force the English to scuttle a number of their prizes.
-Neptuno and Rayo sank during the journey back and the Indomptable was wrecked with the loss of over a thousand men.
+He managed to retake Neptuno and Santa Ana, as well as forcing the British to scuttle a number of their prizes.
+However, Neptuno and Rayo sank during the journey back and the Indomptable was wrecked with the loss of over a thousand men.